• Skip navigation

 Baloise Art Prize

-• Awarded by Baloise and Art Basel International Art Fair.
+• Baloise and Art Basel International Art Fair.

 • Annual – winners are announced at Art Basel fair.

-• Two top prizes of CHF 30,000 (£20,036).
+• Two top prizes of CHF 30000 (£21,770).
 Prize includes the acquisition by Baloise of a selection of works by the award winner.
-These are subsequently donated to the Hamburger Kunsthalle and the Museum Moderner Kunst Stiftung Ludwig in Vienna.
+Baloise buys groups of works by the prizewinners with the object of donating them to two leading European museums, currently the MMK, Museum für Moderne Kunst, Frankfurt and the MUDAM, Luxembourg.

 • Eligibility limited to ‘emerging artists’, but candidates can be of any nationality.